CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 ## Overview

-Sensitive Data (SD) Connect allows you to store and share sensitive research data. **The service provides a user interface that automatically encrypts files during upload and automatically decrypts them during download.
-For large files (>100 GB), a command line tool can be used.**
+Sensitive Data (SD) Connect enables the secure storage and sharing of sensitive research data.
+It automatically encrypts files during upload and decrypts them during download through an easy-to-use interface.
+For files larger than 100 GB, a command-line tool is available which also provides automated key management.

-SD Connect serves as a workspace for collaborative research projects, facilitating data collection and sharing.
-Encrypted files stored in SD Connect are directly available for analysis, annotation or editing via SD Desktop.
+SD Connect also supports collaborative research, allowing data collection and sharing within the platform.
+Files stored are encrypted and can be accessed for analysis, annotation, or editing through SD Desktop.

 Contents: